telerik/blazor-docs/knowledge-base/fileselect-loader.md

 ## Description

+This KB article answers the following questions:

-How to show progress to end-users when using FileSelect and a large number of files are being selected at once?
-When it comes to bigger files the selection process is slow so how to indicate that the process is ongoing?
+* How to show progress to end users when using the FileSelect component?
+Users can select a large number of files at once.
+* How to display a loading animation when handling bigger files in the FileSelecr?
+The selection process is slow so how to indicate that the process is ongoing?
+* How to show users a progress indicator during file selection?

 ## Solution